asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 # Introduction
 This file contains replication code for "Electric vehicle charging stations in the workplace: high-resolution data from casual and habitual users".
 The data preprocessing is done in R using the code contained in this repository.
 To access the data, we have provided a link to the Dataverse repository that houses it.

+## Data Availability

+Data necessary for the use of this code can be found publicly at the following address: https://doi.org/10.7910/DVN/QF1PMO

 ## Data Dictionary

 What follows is the definition of each variable contained in the dataset, upon which the code is built.